odoo/documentation/accounting/receivables/customer_invoices/installment_plans.rst

 How to define an installment plan on customer invoices?
 =======================================================
-In order to manage installment plans related to an invoice, you should use payment terms in Odoo.
+In order to manage installment plans related to an invoice, you should use payment terms in Twenty20.
 They apply on both customer invoices and supplier bills.

 Example, for a specific invoice: